MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define DEFAULT_KEEPALIVE_INTERVAL 2  // Number of seconds between "busy" messages.
 Set with M113.
 #define BUSY_WHILE_HEATING            // Some hosts require "busy" messages even during heating
 ```
 When Host Keepalive is enabled Marlin will send a busy status message to the host every couple of seconds when it can't accept commands.
 Disable if your host doesn't like keepalive messages.
 Use `DEFAULT_KEEPALIVE_INTERVAL` for the default number of seconds between "busy" messages.
 Override with [`M113`](/docs/gcode/M113.html).
-Marlin 1.1.5 and up include the `BUSY_WHILE_HEATING` option for hosts that treat host keepalive as a strict busy protocol.
+Marlin include the `BUSY_WHILE_HEATING` option for hosts that treat host keepalive as a strict busy protocol.

 ### Free Memory Watcher
 ```cpp